 The IBM Data Server Driver for JDBC and SQLJ includes the db2jcc.jar class file for applications that use JDBC 3.0 methods or earlier and the db2jcc4.jar class file for applications that use JDBC 4.0 methods or earlier.
 The JDBC 4.0 java.sql.DatabaseMetaData.getDriverName method returns the IBM Data Server Driver for JDBC and SQLJ name instead of the IBM DB2 JDBC Universal Driver Architecture name.
-To manage the behavioral differences between the IBM Data Server Driver for JDBC and SQLJ Version 4.7 and previous releases of this driver, upgrade Java applications that use IBM Data Server Driver for JDBC and SQLJ.
+To manage the behavioral differences between the driver that supports JDBC 4.0 in Version 9.7 and previous releases of this driver, upgrade Java applications that use IBM Data Server Driver for JDBC and SQLJ.
+See "Upgrading Java applications that use IBM Data Server Driver for JDBC and SQLJ" on page 186 for details.

 The DB2 JDBC Type 2 driver has been deprecated since DB2 Version 9.1.
 You should modify your Java applications and external routines to use the IBM Data Server Driver for JDBC and SQLJ with type 2 connections.
-To manage the behavioral differences between the IBM Data Server Driver for JDBC and SQLJ Version 3.57 and the DB2 JDBC Type 2 driver, upgrade your Java applications that use DB2 JDBC Type 2 driver.
+To manage the behavioral differences between the driver that supports JDBC 3.0 in Version 9.7 and the DB2 JDBC Type 2 driver, upgrade your Java applications that use DB2 JDBC Type 2 driver.
+See "Upgrading Java applications that use DB2 JDBC Type 2 driver" on page 188 for details.